ohmybash/oh-my-bash/CONTRIBUTING.md

 <detailed description if any>
 ```

 When you open a new PR, please make sure you do it right.
-Also be so kind as to
+Also, reference in
-reference any issues that would be solved in the PR description body, [for
+the PR description body any issues that would be solved by the PR, [for
 instance](https://help.github.com/articles/closing-issues-via-commit-messages/)
 _"Fixes #XXXX"_ for issue number XXXX.

-### Copyright and responsibility

-If you submit codes derived from other's work, please confirm that the license
-is compatible with the MIT license.
-Please clarify which part is your own work
-and which is not in the code and include **the copyright notice of the original
-authors**.
-You may also include your own copyright notice, but we may omit
-them because we can track them in the Git history.

-You can provide codes under any licenses which are compatible with the MIT
-license.
-When you submit and update a PR (*NOT when the PR is merged*), unless
-otherwise specified, **we assume that you provide the codes/texts under the MIT
-license**.
-If you would like to provide the codes/texts with another license,
-please specify it in the codes/texts.
-If you forgot to declare the license
-that is not MIT, you can later declare it for the part you contributed.

-Do not submit AI-generated codes/documentation unless you understand both the
-generated codes/documentation and the related **exiting codebase**.
-You are
-required to be responsible for requests to the changes and reports of the
-issues for the submitted codes/documentation.
-Also, please confirm that the
-generated codes/texts can be included in Oh My Bash **with your own copyright
-under the MIT license**.

 ### You have a solution

 If you try to fix a problem or solve an issue in a specific
 plugin/theme/aliases, please also check the other modules if they have a
 similar issue or can be improved in a similar way.
-In particular, @@@

 ### New Theme

 A new theme is often created by modifying an existing theme.
 In that case,
 please clarify from which theme the new theme is derived from.
 If possible, it
-is recommented to source the original theme file
+is recommended to source the original theme file
 `"$OSH"/themes/<original>/<original>.base.sh` or
 `"$OSH"/themes/<original>/<original>.theme.sh` in the new theme file
 `"$OSH"/themes/<new>/<new>.theme.sh` and include only the new parts in the new